afrocheese/bh_hud/README.md

 On initial load, you will be prompted a few times that "A userscript wants to access a cross-origin resource".
 You need to allow these requests.

 ## Release Notes
+### 4.8.7
+ - Added default data in case loading from Google sheets fails

 ### 4.8.6
  - Populates guild name in guild text view / scouting view